Nicola Golding

 Current activities

-Nicola is a Science Manager in the Climate Services Development team within International Applied Science & Services at the Met Office.
-The team works with partners and organisations from across the world to co-develop and deliver climate services, helping to address the risks associated with climate variability and change.
-Nicola's particular focus is on understanding and improving the interface(s) between climate science and decision-making, addressing key barriers such as accessibility, trust, translation, relevance and fit-for-purpose.
+Nicola is a Science Manager of the International Climate Services team within International Applied Science & Services at the Met Office.
+She works with partners and organisations from across the world to co-develop and deliver climate services, helping to address the risks associated with climate variability and change.
+Nicola's particular focus is on understanding and improving the interfaces between climate science and decision-making, addressing key barriers such as accessibility, trust, translation, relevance and fit-for-purpose.
 To do this she is exploring themes of co-production, 'other' forms of knowledge such as traditional knowledge, and exploring innovative use of narrative and participatory approaches.

 Co-production and user engagement

-Under the UK Climate Resilience Programme Nicola has led work bringing together learning about co-production from across a range of projects, developing our understanding of what has been conducive to co-production and what barriers have prevented research from benefitting fully from co-production.
-This work has recently been presented as an insight paper which will shortly be published.
+Under the UK Climate Resilience Programme Nicola has led work bringing together learning about the co-production of knowledge and solutions from across a range of projects, developing our understanding of what has been conducive to co-production and what barriers have prevented research from benefitting fully from co-production.
+This work has been presented as an insight paper here.

-Nicola also leads the Climate Services Work Package under the Climate Science for Services Partnership between the UK and China, where researchers and other key stakeholders are working together to build on the latest climate science and co-develop prototype climate services for agriculture, urban, water and energy sectors.
+Until recently Nicola was Science Lead for the Climate Science for Services Partnership between the UK and China, where researchers and other key stakeholders are working together to build on the latest climate science and co-develop prototype climate services for agriculture, urban, water and energy sectors.
 Examples include Co-developing a seasonal rainfall forecast service for the Yangtze River Basin and Building climate resilient food systems.

 Traditional Knowledge

-Nicola is currently exploring the potential for and value of combining traditional knowledge of weather and climate with modern/western scientific knowledge.
+Nicola is currently exploring the potential for and value of integrating traditional knowledge of weather and climate with modern/western scientific knowledge towards more robust decision-making.
 She leads a global working group on Traditional Knowledge for Climate Services (TraKCS) where a team of experts bring together knowledge, experience and resources on this topic and are seeking to provide accessible and simple guidance and case studies to enable the more effective bringing together of knowledge for improved resilience and adaptation.
-Nicola is also exploring the use of traditional knowledge by rural economies in the south west of the UK for climate resilience by farmers and coastal fishing communities.
+Nicola is also exploring the use of traditional knowledge by rural economies in the south west of the UK for climate resilience by farmers and coastal fishing communities, and has provided recommendations to UK Government on the improved inclusion of indigenous knowledge in the IPCC process.

 Frameworks and guidance for improved climate services

-Nicola is co-lead of the World Meteorological Organisation Expert Team on Climate Services for Decision Making.
-This team is developing guidance on the provision of climate services under National Frameworks for Climate Services, including National Climate Fora, links to Regional Climate Fora, tailoring climate information for decision making, and the design of Climate Risk Management Workshops.
+Nicola is Co-Chair of the World Meteorological Organisation Expert Team on Climate Services Information Systems for Decision Making.
+This team of international experts is developing guidance on the provision of climate services under National Frameworks for Climate Services, including National Climate Fora, links to Regional Climate Fora, tailoring climate information for decision making, and the design of Climate Risk Management Workshops.

 Nicola also convenes a group of individuals representing European countries who are actively developing National Frameworks for Climate Services to share informal guidance, learning and support.
-This group is in the process of capturing this learning to support a wider group of countries in this area.
+This group has captured this learning to support a wider group of countries in this area, you can read the paper here.

 Career background